Syndicalism: Russian Revolution and post-war turmoil

 Syndicalists in the West who had opposed World War I reacted gushingly to the Russian Revolution.
-Though they were still coming to grips with the evolving Bolshevik ideology and despite traditional anarchist suspicions of Marxism, they saw in Russia a revolution that had taken place against parliamentary politics and under the influence of workers' councils.
-They also, at this point, had only limited knowledge of the reality in Russia.
+Although they were still coming to grips with the evolving Bolshevik ideology and despite traditional anarchist suspicions of Marxism, they saw in Russia a revolution that had taken place against parliamentary politics and under the influence of workers' councils.
+At this point, they also had only limited knowledge of the reality in Russia.
 Augustin Souchy, a German anarcho-syndicalist, hailed it "the great passion that swept us all along.
 In the East, so we believed, the sun of freedom rose."
-The Spanish CNT declared: "Bolshevism is the name, but the idea is that of all revolutions: economic freedom. [...]
+The Spanish CNT declared: "Bolshevism is the name, but the idea is that of all revolutions: economic freedom. ...
 Bolshevism is the new life for which we struggle, it is freedom, harmony, justice, it is the life that we want and will enforce in the world."
 Borghi recalled: "We exulted in its victories.
-We trembled at its risks. [...]
+We trembled at its risks. ...
 We made a symbol and an altar of its name, its dead, its living and its heroes."
 He called on Italians to "do as they did in Russia".
 Indeed, a revolutionary wave, inspired in part by Russia, swept Europe in the following years.

 In Germany, strikes and protests against food shortage, mainly by women, escalated and by 1917 had eroded public confidence in the government.
-The German Emperor was forced to abdicate in November 1918 after sailors' mutinies sparked an insurrectionary movement throughout the country.
+The abdication of Wilhelm II in November 1918 after the Kiel mutiny by sailors sparked an insurrectionary movement throughout the country that led to the German Revolution of 1918–19.
 The syndicalist FVdG, which had just 6,000 members before the war and was almost completely suppressed by the state during the war, regrouped at a conference in Berlin in December 1918.
 It was active in the revolutionary events of the following years, particularly in the Ruhr area.
 It supported spontaneous strikes and championed direct action and sabotage.
 The FVdG started to be held in high regard for its radicalism by workers, particularly miners, who appreciated the syndicalists' ability to theorize their struggles and their experience with direct action methods.
 Starting in the second half of 1919, workers disappointed by the socialist party's and unions' support for the war and previously non-unionized unskilled workers who were radicalized during the war flocked to the FVdG.
-The revolution also saw the introduction to Germany of industrial unionism along the lines of the IWW with some support from the American organization, but also with links to the left wing of the Communist Party.
+The revolution also saw the introduction to Germany of industrial unionism along the lines of the IWW with some support from the American organization but also with links to the left wing of the Communist Party of Germany.
 In December 1919, the Free Workers' Union of Germany (Syndicalists) (Freie Arbeiter-Union Deutschlands (Syndikalisten), FAUD) was formed, claiming to represent over 110,000 workers, more than eighteen times the FVdG's pre-war membership.
-Most of the new organization came from the FVdG, but industrial unionists, whose influence was dwindling, were also involved.
+Most of the new organization came from the FVdG, although industrial unionists, whose influence was dwindling, were also involved.
 Rudolf Rocker, an anarchist recently returned to Germany after spending several years in London, wrote the FAUD's program.